 The University of Wisconsin - Madison provides instructional materials on academic and professional writing, writing process and structure, improving your writing style, grammar and punctuation, and citing references.

 The Online Writing Lab at Purdue offers detailed citation guides and examples for APA, MLA, and Chicago styles as well as guides to conducting and using research.
+See the "Research and Citation" section in the navigation bar (on the left side of the screen).

 Plagiarism occurs when a person uses someone else's words or ideas without giving them proper credit.